Skip to content

 unknown

-• tile is hidden by full fog
+• hex is hidden by full fog

-• no trusted site information
+• no terrain, no route detail, no site information

 rumored

-• should not count as reliable survey completion
+• does not count as survey completion

 charted

-• should include freshness and confidence values
+• includes freshness timestamp and confidence value

 stale